 - Phytic Acid: This works by interrupting the oxidation process by which your melanocytes produce melanin.

-- Lactic Acid: It prevents the melanin from depositing too much on the skin.
+- Lactic Acid: It prevents melanin from depositing too much on the skin.
 This also has an exfoliating effect on the skin which helps in regeneration, and hydration, making your skin glow.
 It also has an antibacterial effect that prevents more acne from occurring.

 - Retinoids: Retinoids inhibit discoloration and also have a hydrating and exfoliating effect on the skin.
 It helps in replacement of old cells with new ones by prompting the cells underneath to ascend to the surface.
 This process is known as cell turnover.
 This helps melanin to be removed from the skin.
 Hence, it gets rid of pigmentation and discoloration.

 This fingertip-notch is topnotch for preventing and removing darkening areas of the skin and lifting dark spots or blemishes.
 They work together to give you respot-free, spot free and supple skin.

 Looking at the e trends in latest skincare regarding even skin tone products, it is easy to get lost trying to find one product that is tailored to your dermal issues.
 The choice has become complex.